Scarab (artifact): Funerary

-From the Twenty-fifth Dynasty onwards, large (typically 3 cm-8 cm long) relatively flat uninscribed Pectoral Scarabs were sewn together with a pair of separately made outstretched wings, onto the chests of mummies via holes formed at the edge of the Scarab.
-The association of Pectoral Scarabs appears to be with the god Khepri, who is often depicted in the same form.
+From the Twenty-fifth Dynasty onwards, large (typically 3–8 cm long), relatively flat uninscribed pectoral scarabs were sewn together with a pair of separately made outstretched wings, onto the chests of mummies via holes formed at the edge of the scarab.
+Pectoral scarabs appear to be associated with the god Khepri, who is often depicted in the same form.

-Naturalistic Scarabs were relatively small (typically 2 cm to 3 cm long), made from a wide variety of hardstones and Egyptian Faience, and are distinguished from other Scarabs by their naturalistic carved three dimensional bases, which often also include an integral suspension loop running widthways.
-Groups of these funerary Scarabs, often made from different materials, formed part of the battery of amulets which were believed by ancient Egyptians to protect mummies throughout the Late Period.
+Naturalistic scarabs are relatively small (typically 2 cm to 3 cm long), made from a wide variety of hardstones and Egyptian Faience, and are distinguished from other scarabs by their naturalistic carved three dimensional bases, which often also include an integral suspension loop running widthways.
+Groups of these funerary scarabs, often made from different materials, formed part of the battery of amulets which were believed by ancient Egyptians to protect mummies throughout the Late Period.

 Ancient Egyptians believed that when a person died and underwent their final judgement, the gods of the underworld would ask many detailed and intricate questions which had to be answered precisely and ritually, according to the Book of the Dead.
 Since many ancient Egyptians were illiterate, even placing a copy of this scroll in their coffin would not be enough to protect them from judgment for giving a wrong answer.
-As a result, the priests would read the questions and their appropriate answers to the Beetle, which would then be killed, mummified, and placed in the ear of the deceased.
-It was believed that when the gods then asked their questions, the ghostly Scarab would whisper the correct answer into the ear of the supplicant, who could then answer the gods wisely and correctly.
+As a result, the priests would read the questions and their appropriate answers to the beetle, which would then be killed, mummified, and placed in the ear of the deceased.
+It was believed that when the gods then asked their questions, the ghostly scarab would whisper the correct answer into the ear of the supplicant, who could then answer the gods wisely and correctly.